Reporting and Writing

 June 26, 2025

-The event I covered in this article was a ribbon cutting for the relocation of My Sister’s Closet, a non-profit secondhand women’s clothing store.
-The program included the unveiling of a local artist’s rendition of the Statue of Liberty that celebrates the 19th Amendment, and remarks from the mayor and other community members.
+This article covered a ribbon cutting for the relocation of My Sister’s Closet, a non-profit secondhand women’s clothing store.
+The program included the unveiling of a local artist’s rendition of the Statue of Liberty that celebrates the 19th Amendment and remarks from the mayor and other community members.

-The challenge I faced writing this was synthesizing the various ideas involved and structuring them together in a cohesive way.
-Weaving photographs in throughout the text and controlling the pacing and length of the piece were considerations, too.
+The challenge I faced writing this piece was synthesizing the various ideas involved and structuring them together in a cohesive way, and weaving photographs in throughout the text and controlling the pacing and length of the piece.
 I think I effectively communicated the important info, with appropriate anecdotes, to readers.

 North, South high school teachers and staff to wear panic buttons in coming school year